astuteo-llc/tailwind-breakout-grid/README.md

 ## Configuration

-All options are optional and have sensible defaults:
+All options are optional and have sensible defaults.
+The plugin includes built-in validation that will warn about invalid CSS units or configuration issues without breaking your build:

 ```js
 breakoutGrid({